silnith/klondike/README.md

 purpose of learning the language.
 As a side-effect, it also ended up demonstrating an order-of-magnitude performance difference between the two language platforms (JVM and CLR).
 This was over a decade ago.
-I resurrected the project recently for a few reasons, and rewrote the .NET version to work on .NET Core instead of .NET Framework.
+I resurrected the project recently for a few reasons, and updated the .NET version to work on .NET Core instead of .NET Framework.
 I expected some performance improvement, but the exact same performance disparity still existed even after a decade of .NET improvements.